azukaegoo/HabitMind/README.md

 * Assist with debugging errors, including Docker and database issues
 * Help generate tests when needed
-* Support documentation and code review workflows
+* Support documentation and code review workflows with codex

 AI is used as a development assistant, while all final decisions remain with the team.